 Businesses process thousands of handwritten forms: surveys, applications, feedback cards, registration forms.
 Manual data entry is slow and expensive.

-With JSON output, you can build automated pipelines that extract data from forms, validate it using confidence scores, populate databases, and flag low-confidence items for review.
+With JSON output, you can build automated pipelines that extract data from forms, populate databases, and integrate with downstream systems.
 Common applications include invoice processing, HR resume parsing, and healthcare claims processing.

-One common pattern: upload forms via API, receive JSON results via webhook, parse the JSON to extract specific fields based on coordinates, validate using confidence thresholds, insert high-confidence data into your database, and queue low-confidence items for human review.
+One common pattern: upload forms via API, receive JSON results via webhook, parse the JSON to extract text, and insert the data into your database.
+For form-specific field extraction, custom extractors return just the values you care about without you having to parse free-form text.

-This approach can reduce processing time from hours to minutes while maintaining quality.
+This approach can reduce processing time from hours to minutes.

 Business Document Digitization